fancyremarker/flux/doc/MQL.md

 to be valid, X must be a list, so a chain of ids joined by dots has to start off with a literal list of ids.
 For example,

-    targets: ["['a','b'].artwork_ids"]
+    targets: ["['a','b'].artworks"]
     add: "'artwork:123'"

-Adds the string 'artwork:123' to the sets a:artwork_ids and b:artwork_ids.
-If we also stored artist ids in sets of the form 'artwork:123:artist_ids', we could apply dot notation again to write artist ids:
+Adds the string 'artwork:123' to the sets a:artworks and b:artworks.
+If we also stored artist ids in sets of the form 'artwork:123:artists', we could apply dot notation again to write artist ids:

-    targets: ["['a','b'].artworks_ids.artist_ids"]
+    targets: ["['a','b'].artworks.artists"]
     add: "'artist:345'"

 Logically, the "add" command adds the value to a set whose values are sorted